comp-phys-marc/QHack2023OpenHackaton/README.md

 ### Future Scope

 - Support multiple blocks of each of SF and JS code
+- Extend functionalities to remotely execute code on Pennylane QPUs
+- Add support for `Windows` and `Linux`

 ### Team - <font color = 'purple'>Q I/O</font>